-Please enjoy August’s essay by “Hope girl” Pasang Sherpa about her goal to become a doctor.
+Please enjoy August’s essay by “Hope girl” Pasang about her goal to become a doctor.
 Thank you for sharing your hope to help those in your village and all of Nepal through medicine, Pasang, as well as sharing your experiences of the challenges the people of Nepal face due to impacts from the recent earthquakes.
 We support your dreams!

 MY GOAL IN LIFE